InnovaTech-Solution/Generic-React-Component/README.md

 To start this project, make sure you have Node.js installed on your machine.
 Then, follow these steps:

-Clone this repository to your machine.
+Clone this repository to your computer.

 Navigate to the project directory.